artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 a.
 Identify the data dependencies that exist in the code and explain how they are resolved in the processor.
 Draw the pipeline diagram.

 b.
-On the figure below (obtained from H&H), indicate the values of the data and control signals in the 5 pipeline stages during the cycle when the ```beq``` instruction is in the EX stage.
+On the figure below (obtained from H&H), indicate the values of the data and control signals in the 5 pipeline stages during the cycle when the first ```beq``` instruction is in the EX stage.

 <p align="center">
   <img src="../Images/ProcessorHH.png" width=90% height=90%>